Mathematics Education in South Africa: Blended Learning for Schools

 Integrating technology into education is imperative in an era characterized by technological advancements.
 The Blended Learning for School Mathematics project aimed to utilize an existing Cambridge digital math platform to create a blended learning product tailored to the educational needs of schools in South Africa.
 This initiative marked a significant step towards revolutionizing mathematics education by combining digital learning with traditional classroom methods.

-As the Product Owner, I decided to employ the Successive Approximation Model (SAM) for the instructional design process.
+As the Product Owner, I employed the Successive Approximation Model (SAM) for the instructional design process.
 SAM’s agile and iterative approach was deemed best suited for creating a blended learning product that seamlessly integrates technology into traditional classroom methods.

 Project Objective